NZF Foundation spent $130k on company run by Winston Peters' lawyer

 QComms had a contract with the New Zealand First party but the contents of that contract appear to have been closely guarded even from senior party officials.

-In the email, subject-lined "QComms contract required', Howards asks: "Hi John.
+In the email, subject-lined "QComms contract required', Howard asks: "Hi John.
 Just checking if you had anything from Brian Henry on this yet?
 I wanted to touch base before I chase him on it."

 Neither Howard nor Lennie, whose Auckland accountancy firm Lennie & Associates has audited the New Zealand First electoral returns for more than a decade, would comment when contacted by RNZ.